alvorie/alvorie/README.md

 - **Simon Says**: A memory game with keyboard sequences.
 - **Gallery**: A simple image gallery from Unsplash.

+## Let's Connect ✨
 To take a closer look at my work and skills: you can see my CV [here](https://alvorie.github.io/rsschool-cv/).
-Thanks for stopping by! ✨